Colorado's 5th congressional district

 Colorado's 5th congressional district is a congressional district in the U.S. state of Colorado.
 The district lies in the center of the state and comprises Colorado Springs and its suburbs including Cimarron Hills and Fort Carson.

-The district is currently represented by Republican Doug Lamborn.
-With a Cook Partisan Voting Index rating of R+9, it is one of the most Republican districts in Colorado.
+The district is currently represented by Republican Jeff Crank.
+Historically one of the most Republican districts in Colorado, redistricting and growing Democratic strength in Colorado Springs and suburbs such as Cimarron Hills, Fountain, and Security-Widefield have shifted the district strongly to the left.
+However it is still a moderately Republican-leaning district with a Cook Partisan Voting Index rating of R+5.

 Characteristics

 Politics

 The Republican Party has held control of the seat since the district's creation.
-With a Cook PVI of R+12, the 5th congressional district of Colorado is tied for the most conservative district in the state with the 4th district.
-Colorado Springs, the main population center within the district, is home to many conservative Christian organizations.
+Colorado Springs, the main population center within the district, is home to many conservative Protestant organizations.
 Among these groups are Focus on the Family, its founder Dr. James Dobson (who is considered by some to be the most influential evangelical leader in the country), New Life Church, Compassion International, HCJB, and many others.
-There is some Democratic strength in this district in urban Colorado Springs and some of its suburbs near Pikes Peak, but it is no match for the overwhelming Republican tilt of the district; however, unlike the nearby 4th that is trending more Republican by the year, the 5th is becoming slightly less Republican due to demographic changes, but not enough for the area to be competitive for the near future.
+There is some Democratic strength in this district in urban Colorado Springs and some of its suburbs near Pikes Peak, but it is no match for the overwhelming Republican tilt of the district; however, unlike the nearby 4th that is trending more Republican by the year, the 5th is becoming slightly less Republican due to demographic changes.

 Colorado Springs also boasts a large population of both active-duty and retired military personnel and is home to many companies in the defense industry, all of which are demographics that tend to vote for Republicans.
 Throughout the district's history, Republicans have won by comfortable margins.
 From 1996 through 2004, Republican Joel Hefley usually won reelections with about 70% of the vote.
 George W. Bush received 66% of the vote in this district in 2004.